Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Potential Problem Extensions

 In the following we describe some of these extensions and how the packing formulation may be adapted together with the separation procedure.
 Notably, some problem extension allow for compact LP formulations, however, casting the problems in terms of the packing formulation is generally less complex and therefore helps in establishing whether a problem extension can be efficiently approximated in the first place.

 Henceforth, our goal is to solve the maximum throughput problem in the all-or-nothing model while restricting the nature of flows that are allowed for each commodity.
-While the ANF allows flow for each commodity to be split in arbitrary ways while unsplittable flow requires all the flow for a commodity to use a single path.
+The ANF allows flow for each commodity to be split in arbitrary ways while unsplittable flow requires all the flow for a commodity to use a single path.
 However, there are several intermediate settings of interest, and other constraints, that occur in practice.
 Recall that in setting up the formulation in Figure~\ref{fig:lp-flow}, $\mathcal{F}_i$ for each pair $i$ is the set of valid $s_i$-$t_i$ flows in $G$.
 This is a large implicit set, and the way we solve the LP relaxation is via the separation oracle.
 The separation oracle corresponds to finding a minimum-cost flow from $\mathcal{F}_i$ given some edge lengths/costs.
 The MWU algorithm can be viewed as an efficient, albeit approximate, way to solve the large implicit LP relaxation via the separation oracle.
 Moreover, once the LP is solved, the randomized rounding step picks one of the flows per commodity.
 This flexibility allows us to solve the LP and round even when $\mathcal{F}_i$ is restricted in some fashion.
 We outline a few extensions that can be addressed via this framework.

 \textbf{Integer flows:} Recall that in ANF we allow splittable flows.
 However in some settings it is useful to have flow for each commodity on each edge to be integer valued; here we assume that $d_i$ is an integer for each $i$.
 In order to handle this we can set $\mathcal{F}_i$ to be the set of all integer $s_i$-$t_i$ flows.
 Now the min-cost flow routine needs to find an integer flow between $s_i$ and $t_i$ of $d_i$ units.
-This is easy to ensure since there always exists an integer valued min-cost flow as long as demand is integer valued and capacities are integer valued.
+This is easy to ensure since there always exists an integer valued min-cost flow as long as the demands and the edge capacities are all integer valued.
 We reduce each $c(e)$ to $\lfloor c(e)\rfloor$ without loss of generality.